jotaelesalinas/laravel-adminless-ldap-auth/README.md

 The values shown in the previous example configuration make use of a publicly available testing LDAP server:

 [http://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/](http://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/)

-It is recommended that you start by testing that it works against this server -if possible- and then changing the configuration to your specific setup.

 The authors of this package are not linked in any way with forumsys.com .
 We are not responsible in any way for anything related to it.